 Freezer storage spells convenience: each morning, remove the evening's entree for reheating at dinnertime.

-A steady supply of home-cooked entrees promotes good nutrition--no more trips to Happy Mac Burgers at the end of a long day.
+A steady supply of home-cooked entrees promotes good nutrition--no more trips to the fast food restaurant at the end of a long day.

 A good stock of freezer entrees makes it easy to extend a casual invitation to dinner, promoting hospitality.